You have been a well known blogger and an inspiration to many other new bloggers. Can you please tell us about yourself?

 What is your background in the niche you are blogging/Are you a technical person/why did you choose this niche?

-What do you do in order to keep up with latest tools and technologies/Which websites your browse regularly/What is your source of up to date knowledge
+What do you do in order to keep up with latest tools and technologies/Which websites you browse regularly/What is your source of up to date knowledge?

 What do you do when you are not building software or contributing in technical web sites and blogs?

-How is your daily schedule/how many hours you work in your blog
+How is your daily schedule/how many hours do you work in your blog?

 Who are the top 5 technical experts/bloggers in your network?
 Can you mention the name of the big bloggers in your friends list/network?